tobiasandersen/yep/README.md

 - redux-multi
 - redux-devtools

 Redux is a predictable state container for JavaScript apps.
-It helps us write applications that behave consistently and work great together with React, especially using the bindings in the `react-redux` lib.
+It helps us write an application that behaves consistently and it work great together with React, especially using the bindings in the `react-redux` lib.
+By using thunks we can do async requests in an easy way.
+Multi lets us dispatch mulitple actions.

 #### React Router
 - react-router-redux

 A complete routing solution for React, which also keeps our UI in sync with the URL.
+To stay in sync with the server, it starts by checking the path with the one the server has provided on load.

+#### React Motion
+A spring animation library used to create smooth animations (e.g. the card flip)

+#### CSSModules
+- css-loader
+- postcss-loader
+- autoprefixer
+- react-css-modules

+A CSS Module is a CSS file in which all class names and animation names are scoped locally by default.
+This lets us write regular css, without worrying about naming conflicts and global selectors overwriting each other.
+Autoprefixer is used with the postcss-loader to give the built css file browser prefixes.

+#### Babel
+- babel-core
+- babel-loader
+- babel-react-transform
+- babel-preset-es2015
+- babel-preset-react
+- babel-preset-stage-0
+- babel-eslint

+Babel is a compiler for writing next generation JavaScript.
+By using it we can use some of the newer features of React and javascript and let babel and webpack compile it into javascript that the browsers understand.

+#### ESlint
+- eslint
+- eslint-loader
+- eslint-plugin-react
+- eslint-plugin-import
+- eslint-plugin-babel
+- eslint-import-resolver-webpack

+ESlint is a linter that helps us write better and more consistent code.
+Used together with babel and webpack it's an essential tool in our development workflow as it contantly checks our files for errors.

+#### Express
+Express is really a web framework of its own.
+But since it's so small and flexible, we use it together with webpack to serve our bundles while developing.

 ### Folder structure

--app

----src

------scripts
+yep
+- app
+--- src
+----- scripts
+------- actions

--------actions | Communicates with the server, dispatches actions to the client store
+Communicates with the server,

+------- components
--------components | React components rendering the UI
+React components rendering the UI

+------- constants
--------constants | Action types
+Action types

+------- containers
--------containers | Anonymus React components that connects Redux state and actions to React components
+Anonymus React components that connects Redux state and actions to React components

+------- reducers
--------reducers | Copies current state and returns a new desired state depending on the action
+Copies current state and returns a new desired state depending on the action

+------- store
--------store | Configures the Redux store object with middleware and the root reducer
+Configures the Redux store object with middleware and the root reducer

+------- utils
--------utils | Wrappers for web socket functionality
+Wrappers for web socket functionality

+----- styles
------styles | Holds all stylesheets for all components
+Holds all stylesheets for all components

+----- index.js
------index.js | Attaches the application to the DOM.
+Attaches the application to the DOM.
 Sets up router configuration.
 Creates the Redux store.

+--- devServer.js
----devServer.js | Configuration for client development server.
+Configuration for client development server.

----webpack.config.js

--server

-### Functionality
-A list of working Use Cases can be found in the *docs* folder.
+--- webpack.config.js
+- server